ljw1004/csharpspec/csharp/expressions.md

 new int[3, 2] {{0, 1}, {2, 3}, {4, 5}}
 ```

 An array creation expression of the third form is referred to as an ***implicitly typed array creation expression***.
 It is similar to the second form, except that the element type of the array is not explicitly given, but determined as the best common type (§7.5.2.14) of the set of expressions in the array initializer.
-For a multidimensional array, i.e., one where the *rank-specifier* contains at least one comma, this set comprises all *expression*s found in nested *array-initializer*s.
+For a multidimensional array, i.e., one where the *rank_specifier* contains at least one comma, this set comprises all *expression*s found in nested *array_initializer*s.

 Array initializers are described further in §12.6.

 The result of evaluating an array creation expression is classified as a value, namely a reference to the newly allocated array instance.
 The run-time processing of an array creation expression consists of the following steps:

-*  The dimension length expressions of the *expression-list* are evaluated in order, from left to right.
+*  The dimension length expressions of the *expression_list* are evaluated in order, from left to right.
 Following evaluation of each expression, an implicit conversion (§6.1) to one of the following types is performed: `int`, `uint`, `long`, `ulong`.
 The first type in this list for which an implicit conversion exists is chosen.
 If evaluation of an expression or the subsequent implicit conversion causes an exception, then no further expressions are evaluated and no further steps are executed.
 *  The computed values for the dimension lengths are validated as follows.
 If one or more of the values are less than zero, a `System.OverflowException` is thrown and no further steps are executed.
 *  An array instance with the given dimension lengths is allocated.
 If there is not enough memory available to allocate the new instance, a `System.OutOfMemoryException` is thrown and no further steps are executed.
 *  All elements of the new array instance are initialized to their default values (§5.2).